open-telemetry/opentelemetry-operator/docs/api.md

 flocker represents a Flocker volume attached to a kubelet's host machine.
+This depends on the Flocker control service being running

 <table>
     <thead>